Nihalyurdakul/Quebec-Wildfire/README.md

 Our project aims predicts forestfires by analysing weather data so that firefighters, local governments and local people can be prepared beforehand if there is a risk of forest fire.

 There are two main distinctions in the cause of wildfires in Quebec: lightning and human.
-We prefer to focus on lightning caused fires because average size of a lightning caused fire is 48.5 times bigger than average size of a human caused fire although the number of human caused wildfires is 4 times bigger than lightning caused wildfires.
+We prefer to focus on lightning caused fires because average size of a lightning caused fire is 48.5 times bigger than average size of a human caused fire although the number of human caused wildfires is 4 times bigger than lightning caused wildfires according to our dataset.
 Lightning caused fires pose far more danger to wildlife, humans and nature.

 ## Data and Model Details